helium/HIP/0114-incentive-escrow-fund-for-subscriber-referrals.md

 ## Summary

-Service Provider rewards will be used to programmatically issues various incentives (like referral fees) to grow Helium network subscriber base.
+Service Provider rewards will be used to programmatically issue various incentives (like referral fees) to grow the Helium network subscriber base.

 ##  Motivation

 Helium Network utility is a function of the number of subscribers sending paid data to the network.
 I.e. we want more subscribers.
-Per HIP53, service provider rewards bucket was originally designed to empower service providers to bring more subscribers to the network using token incentives.
+Per HIP53, the service provider rewards bucket was originally designed to empower service providers to bring more subscribers to the network using token incentives.
 Today, the service provider bucket is mostly unused.
 Some rewards go to Helium Mobile for the traffic, but 90%+ of it is just never emitted.

 We propose a referral incentive program that would channel rewards to the community referring users that take advantage of un-emitted MOBILE in the service provider bucket.